restarone/comfortable-mexican-sofa-docs/Using-CacheSweeper-to-Inform-Updates-or-to-Clear-Caches.md

 You can use CacheSweepers to inform about page/site updates or to clear cache.

-Rails api for sweepers: http://api.rubyonrails.org/classes/ActionController/Caching/Sweeping.html
+Rails api for sweepers: http://api.rubyonrails.org/classes/ActionController/Caching/Sweeping.html (404 - API seems to have changed with Rail 4)

 ## Configuring sweepers